econPreference/bayecon.matlab/README.md

 ## Installation

-Just download the whole package files and add the path of its folder in Matlab.
+Just download the whole package files and add the path of its folder in MATLAB.

 ## How to use it